My RED January experience

 I’m hoping to take the message that there is no shame in mental illness further into my community by approaching and working with Sikh organisations and community leaders.
 Through this work I hope to continue spreading the word and help people in my community embrace and tackle mental health problems together.

-My R.E.D January journey wasn’t smooth sailing by any standard.
+My RED January journey wasn’t smooth sailing by any standard.
 Some days I didn’t want to run, on others I couldn’t wait to get out and run on my own or with my friends.
-I’ve had a lot of support both in person and on social media, not only about the Run Every Day challenge but about feeling comfortable talking about mental health problems.
+I’ve had a lot of support both in person and on social media, not only about exercising every day but about feeling comfortable talking about mental health problems.
 I even continued the Run Every Day challenge into February, spurred on by support from my community, and hope to continue to raise funds for such a worthy cause.